Noah Igbinoghene: Dallas Cowboys

 On August 29, 2023, the Dolphins traded Igbinoghene to the Dallas Cowboys in exchange for cornerback Kelvin Joseph.
 In his Cowboys debut, he scored the Cowboys' first touchdown of the season on a 58-yard blocked field goal return, kickstarting the Cowboys' 40–0 shutout win over the New York Giants.
 He appeared in 5 games as a backup cornerback and played mainly on special teams, only seeing late-game action on defense in a few contests.
 He was declared inactive in a total of 12 games.

 Washington Commanders

 Igbinoghene signed as a free agent with the Washington Commanders on March 18, 2024.
 He reunited with head coach Dan Quinn, who was his defensive coordinator with the Dallas Cowboys.
 After starting cornerback Emmanuel Forbes Jr. suffered an injury in Week 1, requiring surgery, Igbinoghene took over the starting nickelback role in place of Mike Sainristil, who moved from nickelback to cornerback to replace Forbes.
 Igbinoghene retained the starting nickelback position after Forbes returned from injury.
 He played in all 17 regular season games (with ten starts) and recorded 55 tackles and seven pass deflections.

 On March 18, 2025, Igbinoghene re-signed with the Commanders on a one-year contract.
+He played in 15 games with two starts, recording 35 tackles, one sack, and five passes defensed.

+Seattle Seahawks

+On March 17, 2026, Igbinoghene signed with the Seattle Seahawks on a one-year, $1.81 million contract.
+On August 30, he was released.

+Cleveland Browns

+On September 1, 2026, Igbinoghene signed with the Cleveland Browns.